micmejia/bible-dump/NKJV/Mark/Mark 15.md

 And there was one named Barabbas, _who was_ chained with his fellow rebels; they had committed murder in the rebellion.

 ###### 8
-Then the multitude, [^b]crying aloud, began to ask _him to do_ just as he had always done for them.
+Then the multitude, crying aloud, began to ask _him to do_ just as he had always done for them.

 ###### 9
 But Pilate answered them, saying, "Do you want me to release to you the King of the Jews?"